nuxeo/tools-nuxeo-ftest/README.md

     Default values respectively are `org.nuxeo.ecm.distribution`, `nuxeo-distribution-tomcat` or `nuxeo-distribution-jboss`, `nuxeo-dm`.

+### Database parameters

+  You can ask the framework to prepare a database to connect to and modify the nuxeo.conf to point to it.
+  The choice of the database engine is done by activating the corresponding profile.
+  Valid choices are: pgsql, mssql, oracle10g, oracle11g, mysql

+  The following environment variables are used:
+  * NX\_DB\_HOST : database host
+  * NX\_DB\_PORT : database port
+  * NX\_DB\_ADMINNAME : name of the administrative/default database
+  * NX\_DB\_ADMINUSER : database superuser
+  * NX\_DB\_ADMINPASS : superuser password
+  * NX\_DB\_NAME : name of the database used by nuxeo
+  * NX\_DB\_USER : username used by nuxeo to connect to the database
+  * NX\_DB\_PASS : password used by nuxeo to connect to the database

+  If the administrative parameters are missing, the nuxeo.conf will be modified with the correct values, but the build process will not try to create the database nor the user.

 ## Creating your own Ant targets or overriding existing ones

   As shown in the samples, your customized itests.xml will unzip and import nuxeo-ftest.xml: